Inhomogeneous random graphs with infinite-mean fitness variables: Model and main results

 Connectivity properties of inhomogeneous random graphs were studied in the sparse setting by \cite{bollobas2007phase}.
 The connectivity properties when the connection probabilities are of the form $\min\{1, \,\kappa(W_i,W_j)\frac{\log n}{n}\}$ with $\kappa$ being a square integrable kernel was studied in \cite{devroye2014connectivity}.
-Note that due to dependency of $\eps_n$ in our $p_{ij}$ this do not fall in this setting.
-We do not give a full characterisation of the connectivity but we find some first properties of the isolated points in the graph (which we refer to as \emph{dust}).
-In particular, the next statement shows a cross-over for the presence of isolated nodes.
+Note that due to dependency of $\eps_n$ in our $p_{ij}$ this do not fall in this setting, as such, connectivity properties of this ensemble would deserve a new detailed analysis, which will be addressed elsewhere.
+We close this first rigorous work on this ensemble by only pointing out that connectivity properties heavily depend on the considered $\epsilon_n$ regime, as it can be already appreciated by looking at the presence of \emph{dust} (i.e. isolated points in the graph ).
+Indeed, the next and last statement shows a cross-over for the absence of dust at the $\eps_n$-scale $(\log n/n)^{1/\alpha}$.